-One evening, my husband and I were having dinner with friends near Amsterdam.
-And we were all sharing extraordinary experiences from our years at university.
+One evening, Ron and I were having dinner with friends in Amsterdam.
+And we were sharing extraordinary experiences from our years at university.

-I listened in awe.
+I listened in astonishment.
 Could there be two more culturally different experiences?
 Did I feel like a goofball?
-It was tempting – especially if I believed that everyone else was thinking that.
+It was tempting, especially if I believed that everyone else was thinking that.

 We spend our formative years collecting a set of beliefs about life.
 Then we spend the rest of our lives un-believing the ones that don’t actually make sense or work effectively.
 And one of the most challenging to un-believe, and the one with perhaps the most negative impact on us, is the belief that what other people think about us matters more than what we believe about ourselves.

 One of my friends told me that, when she was growing up, her mom always asked, “What will people think?”
 So my friend believed that, no matter what she did, it would always be less important than what people were likely to think about it.
-And she lived as if that were true.
-She thought first about what others would think before she spoke, dressed or chose friends.
-She said that by the time she was a teenager, in order to cope, she lived with an imaginary paper bag over her head.
+And by the time she was a teen, in order to cope, she lived with an imaginary paper bag over her head.
 Everywhere she went, she wore the bag, so that people couldn’t see her – and that way, they couldn’t think about her.

-There are lots of people out there who want us to jump through their hoops, based on their beliefs and interpretations.
-They’ll tell us that it’s in our best interest, but it’s probably truer that it would just make them feel better.
-When we make their hoops more important than doing what makes us feel good, we’ve stopped listening to our inner guidance for how to live well.
+There are lots of people who want us to jump through their hoops, based on their beliefs and biases.
+They’ll even tell us it’s in our best interest.
+But it’s probably truer that it would just make them feel better.
+If we make their hoops more important than doing what makes us feel good, we’ve stopped listening to our inner guidance for how to live well.

 Our response to everything outside of us has little to do with it and everything to do with our relationship with ourselves.
 “Do I like myself?
-Am I taking care of me, making sure I feel OK, especially in challenging situations?”
-The less connected we feel to our value and our well-being, the more emphasis we’ll place on what other people think about us.
+Am I taking care of me, making sure that I feel OK, especially in challenging situations?”

 There have been times when my most important success factor was my ability to get to the end of a super-challenging day, and when I finally fell into bed, to still be able to feel good about myself.

 So did I feel like a goofball, when the guy’s story about the fall of the Berlin wall followed my story about the good time in the infield?
-No, I felt just fine – because everyone knows that Steve McQueen was the coolest dude ever.
+No, I felt OK, because everyone knows that Steve McQueen was worth it.